Temporary and Contract Opportunities at George Brown Polytechnic

 Construction and Trades and Computers and Information Technology welcomes resume submissions from all qualified applicants.
 Resumes will be kept on file for potential teaching opportunities in the fields listed below.

-George Brown College is committed to creating and sustaining an equitable and inclusive learning and working environment.
+George Brown Polytechnic is committed to creating and sustaining an equitable and inclusive learning and working environment.
 We encourage and actively seek applications from Indigenous, Black, racialized people, visible minorities, 2SLGBTQIA+ persons, all genders, and persons with disabilities.

 Please email resume to Goldie Ghoncheh at: gghonche@georgebrown.ca for the following program areas: